Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 That’s why we focus so much on the quality of lab diamonds and why you must be extra cautious when buying pre-set lab-grown diamond jewelry.

-Earlier in our Diamonds Direct lab diamond review, we were surprised to find that they only offer four (!) jewelry pieces set with lab-grown diamonds.
+Earlier in our Diamonds Direct lab diamond review, we were surprised to find that they offer only four (!) pieces of jewelry set with lab-grown diamonds.
 So let’s see what shopping for those (four) pieces is like.

 The positive first.
 It’s super easy to get an overview of their selection of lab diamond jewelry.
 You don’t need to filter or anything.
 You can see all four pieces on one page.
 Of course, you can sort them, but that seems unnecessary.